paaritoshsujit/screen-recorder/README.md

-This is an Electron application that allows you to record your screen.
-It uses the desktopCapturer module from Electron to capture the screen, and the MediaRecorder API to record the video.
+<h1>This is an Electron application that allows you to record your screen.
+It uses the desktopCapturer module from Electron to capture the screen, and the MediaRecorder API to record the video.</h1>

 Getting Started
 To get started, clone the repository and install the dependencies: